ckorikov/cann-ops-transformer/experimental/select_attention_operators/README.md

 # Select Attention Operators
-Ascend-910B kernels for sparse attention.
+High performance Ascend-910B kernels for sparse attention pattern prediction for efficient LLM decoding.
 The kernels can be launched through python interface which we provide - see kernel usage examples in the [experiments](experiments) directory.

 ## Repo structure: